leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/settings.rst

 .. _bpy.ops.fluid.free_data:

 Bake Data, Free Data
-   This option is only available when using the :ref:`Modular <bpy.types.FluidDomainSettings.cache_type>` cache type. *Bake Data* simulates and stores the the base of the fluid simulation on disk.
+   This option is only available when using the :ref:`Modular <bpy.types.FluidDomainSettings.cache_type>` cache type.
+   *Bake Data* simulates and stores the base of the fluid simulation on drive.
-   Both gas and liquid simulations can add refinements on top of this (e.g. gas simulations can add noise, liquid simulations can add a mesh and / or secondary particles).
+   Both gas and liquid simulations can add refinements on top of this (e.g. gas simulations can add noise, liquid simulations can add a mesh or secondary particles or both).

    The progress will be displayed in the status bar.
-Pressing the :kbd:`Esc` button will pause the simulation.
+Pressing :kbd:`Esc` will pause the simulation.

    Once the simulation has been baked, the cache can be deleted by pressing *Free Data*.
-It is possible to pause / resume a *Bake All* job.
+   It is possible to pause or resume a *Bake All* process.